russiang00s3/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Top-Level-Projects.md

 # AI Vibe Coding Over Arching Rules For The Project<BR>(Over Arching Rules)

-# 📘 Safe Documentation Rules for GitHub/VSCode Viewable Documentation
+# 📘 Rule Catagory #1 - Safe Documentation Rules

 This section defines **documentation-specific rules** for AI-generated Markdown, ensuring all outputs render correctly on GitHub, remain readable, and are safe for copy-paste usage.